fishsizeproject/Course-MLforImageProcessing/A-introduction.md

 ## Github

-After finishing the exercices, you will have to save your changes from within Colab.
-For this you can use the File menu to save the modified notebook either to Google Drive or back to GitHub.
-Choose File→Save a copy in Drive or File→Save a copy to GitHub and follow the resulting prompts.
+If you are familiar with GitHub, you can create a fork of the course materials to your GitHub account and then open the GitHub hosted notebooks in Colab.

 To save a Colab notebook to GitHub requires giving Colab permission to push the commit to your repository.
+To save changes to your GitHub forked repository you need to go to `File`→`Save a copy to GitHub` and follow the resulting prompts.

 We are keen to improve and advance this Machine Learning species identification model framework, so if you would like to collaborate on the [FishSizeProject](https://fishsizeproject.org/), please [contact us](catari.bio@gmail.com).